Canadian Applicants/Canadian Medical Schools

 Regarding financial information, as is the case with other international applicants, Canadian citizens are typically asked to complete a Financial Certificate at the time of interview showing sufficient funds to pay for educational expenses.

-A SPECIAL PROGRAM: One special connection for Canadian students applying to Michigan State University – College of Osteopathic Medicine (MSU-COM) has a PDF Document: pipeline program established specifically for Canadian students.
-This initiative has been so successful, that the Canadian Osteopathic Association has on its’ website a site devoted to the Canadian Osteopathic Medical Student Association!
+A SPECIAL PROGRAM: One special connection for Canadian students applying to Michigan State University—College of Osteopathic Medicine (MSU-COM) has a PDF Document: pipeline program established specifically for Canadian students.
+This initiative has been so successful, that the Canadian Osteopathic Association has on its website a section devoted to the Canadian Osteopathic Medical Student Association!

 Canada has 17 medical schools and of these, three have French as a first language for instruction.
 They range widely in terms of class size (55-256), location, area of focus, and other factors.
-According to the Admission Requirements of Canadian Faculties of Medicine (2016), in 2014-2015 there were 41,093 Canadian citizens and permanent residents applying to medical schools in Canada (excluding the University of Toronto and Western University) and 2,921 accepted and enrolled.
+According to the Canadian Faculties of Medicine, in 2014-2015 there were 41,093 Canadian citizens and permanent residents applying to medical schools in Canada (excluding the University of Toronto and Western University) and 2,921 accepted and enrolled.
 This speaks to the competitiveness of the application process as well as the smaller number of Canadian medical schools.

 Admission offers are made by individual medical schools, generally on the basis of a personal statement, autobiographical sketch, undergraduate record (GPA), scores on the Medical College Admission Test (MCAT), and interviews.
 Volunteer work is often an important criterion considered by admission committees.
 Medical schools in Quebec (Francophones and Anglophone alike), the University of Ottawa (a bilingual school), and the Northern Ontario School of Medicine, do not require the MCAT.
 Some schools, such as the University of Toronto and Queen’s University, use the MCAT score as a cut-off, where sub-standard scores compromise eligibility.
 Other schools, such as the University of Western Ontario, give increasing preference to higher performance.
 McMaster University strictly utilizes the Verbal Reasoning section of the MCAT to determine interview eligibility and admission rank.